ginger51011/pandoras_pot/README.md

 all the resources of your webserver that probably could be doing better things with its time.

-To ensure that bots don't detect `pandoras_pot`, it uses Markov chains to generate data based on *The Sorrows of Young Werther*.
-This will hopefully keep them both busy and educated.
+To ensure that bots don't detect `pandoras_pot`, it generates random data that kind of looks like a website (to a bot), really *really* fast.
+Like crazy fast.